ETIMC/Report/typst/sections/Sprint 4.typ

+#import "@preview/codly:1.3.0": *
+#import "@preview/subpar:0.2.2"

 == CAD Design

 Based on the test, the NFC side was changed to have a narrower opening.
-However, when printed, there was printed support in the opening.
+However, when printed, there was printed support in the o pening.
 This was very hard to remove, and when used with the NFC card, the opening was found to be too small.
 So modifications for a slightly bigger hole were made and printed.

 There were also designed potentiometers toppers, based on the earlier tests.
 They were made with (#text(red)[kilde video pots]) in mind, but changed to fit the potentiometers and chassis.
 Many different options were modeled and printed.